 Obviously, Graffin is an intelligent fellow, but intelligence alone does not a writer make.
 A good writer has to be intelligent, but an intelligent person can't just get by on that to be a compelling, successful writer.
 I appreciate that Graffin seemed aware of this since he worked with a co-writer.

 A co-writer should make any editor take extreme caution.
 The last thing you want is two different writers with completely different voices trying to form one cohesive voice and missing the mark entirely.
 That, along with the knowledge that most celebrities aren't writers, should warn the editor that she'll have to be even more vigilant than usual.

 Unfortunately, I think Graffin's editor missed the memo because I noticed several things that needed smoothing over, such as

--- Unnecessary gendering, like "women's makeup."
+- Unnecessary gendering, like "women's makeup."
 There's no men's makeup aisle at the drugstore.
-Even if a man is wearing makeup we can deduce that he got it from the women's makeup aisle.
+Even if a man is wearing makeup we can deduce that he got it from the makeup aisle, which, surprise, is geared toward women.

 There could be any number of reasons for these oversights---lack of experience, lack of senior editor mentorship, or maybe the original draft was a lot worse and she just did the best she could.
 Who knows.
 It's impossible to say without inside knowledge.